aecsocket/aecsocket.github.io/docs/sokol/README.md

 * A block is broken
 * A single game tick occurs (20 times per second)
   * Note: this includes every loaded item in the game - any items in chests, shulkers, entities, etc. will be ticked
+  * This is achieved through the **host resolver** system

 In turn, these hosts pass these events down to the node tree, which then acts on these events.

+### Host resolver

+Each game tick (20 times per second), the **host resolver** aims to find all loaded hosts in the world, and attempt to run a tick event on them.
+At the broadest level, each world and entity in the server is resolved as a possible host.
+Deeper down, each item stack in:
+* each thrown item
+* each player's current inventory cursor
+* each entity's equipment
+* each player's inventory
+* each chest and container's inventort
+* each shulker box in all of the above is resolved as a possible host.
+For each of these hosts, if they hold a node tree, that tree will be ticked.
+This allows developers to write systems that they can be sure can't be exploited by putting items somewhere else (think of an irradiated item - it can apply radiation not only when a player holds one, but even when it's placed in a chest or the world)

+A note on performance: The host resolver attempts to take minimal action where possible, to reduce the performance overhead of such a system.
+In this spirit, only nodes which are marked as "ticking" will be ticked, and internal methods are used to reduce the overhead of reading the item data.
+This may break between game versions!

 ### Components